Man tried to grab a baby from a stroller, Longueuil police say | CBC News

 Anyone with information is asked to call 911.

-Police say this incident is not connected to a recent string of attempted kidnappings in Brossard, during which four young women were targeted by a man believed to be around the same age.
+Police say this incident is not connected to a recent string of attempted kidnappings in Brossard, during which four young women were targeted by a man believed to be roughly the same age.